-The Philippine Economic Zone Authority is the government agency that operates, administers and manages designated special economic zones.
+The PEZA is the government agency that operates, administers, and manages designated special economic zones.
 An Ecozone is a comprehensive land use plan generally created by proclamation of the President of the Philippines.
 These are areas earmarked by the Government for development into balanced agricultural, industrial, commercial, and tourist/recreational regions.

 An Ecozone may contain any or all of the following: industrial estates, export processing zones, free trade zones, and tourist/recreational centers.
-PEZA-registered enterprises located in an Ecozone are entitled to fiscal and non-fiscal incentives such as income tax holidays and duty-free importation of equipment, machinery and raw materials.
+PEZA-registered enterprises located in an Ecozone are entitled to fiscal and non-fiscal incentives such as income tax holidays and duty-free importation of equipment, machinery, and raw materials.

-Enterprises offering IT services (such as call centers and other BPO firms using electronic commerce) are entitled to fiscal and non-fiscal incentives if they are PEZA-registered locators in a PEZA-registered IT Park, IT Building, or Ecozone.
-An IT Park is an area which has been developed into a complex capable of providing infrastructure and support facilities required by

-IT enterprises, as well as amenities required by professionals and workers involved in IT enterprises, or easy access to such amenities.
+Enterprises offering IT services (such as call centers and other Business Process Outsourcing firms using electronic commerce) are entitled to fiscal and non-fiscal incentives if they are PEZA-registered locators in a PEZA-registered IT Park, IT Building, or Ecozone.
+An IT Park is an area which has been developed into a complex capable of providing infrastructure and support facilities required by IT enterprises, as well as amenities required by professionals and workers involved in IT enterprises, or easy access to such amenities.
 An IT Building is an edifice, a portion or the whole of which, provides such infrastructure, facilities and amenities.

 PEZA requirements for the registration of an IT Park or IT Building differ depending on whether it is located in or outside of Metro Manila.
-These PEZA requirements include clearances or certifications issued by the city or municipal legislative council, the Department of Agrarian Reform, the National Water Resources Board and the Department of Environment and Natural Resources (DENR).
+These PEZA requirements include clearances or certifications issued by the city or municipal legislative council, the DAR, the National Water Resources Board, and the DENR.